BACKPACKING KITCHEN GEAR PRIMER

 What’s the best backpacking kitchen gear for me?

-When were are out on the trail, we spend a lot of time thinking, talking, and fantasizing about food.
+When we’re out on the trail, we spend a lot of time thinking, talking, and fantasizing about food.
 (Burning through a couple thousand calories a day will do that to you.)
 That is why it’s important for us to have a solid setup of backpacking kitchen gear.

 There are lots of different gear options to choose from.
 We feel the ideal backpacking kitchen is one that compliments both your hiking style and cooking style.
 A few questions to ask yourself: Would you like to reduce your pack weight so you can hike more comfortable during the day?
 Or would you like to enjoy a well cooked meal at night?
 Are you okay with eating boil-in-bag meals?
 Or do you want to prepare food yourself?
 Will you be mostly traveling solo or with another person?

 The good news is there is no “right” answer.
 Each backpacking kitchen gear setup should be tailored to the individual.
 Below, we share some of the gear we use in our current setup as well as a few pieces we wish we had.
 We often mix and match our gear depending on the type of trip we are going on, so not everything listed below comes with us out into the field.

 MSR Pocket Rocket – One of the most popular backpacking stoves on the market, the Pocket Rocket has been our go-to for many of our backpacking trips.
 It works perfectly with a lightweight pot or skillet, allowing us to prepare our own meals.
 It’s not great great in a windy conditions, but we get around this by either blocking the wind with our body or moving behind cover.